15 Best (and Safest!) Places to Travel Alone

 Traveling alone lets you set your own pace, visit exactly where you want, explore off-the-beaten-paths, and meet locals along the way.
 These destinations are as safe as they are exciting and fun to visit.

-According to the Global Peace Index, Iceland is the safest country in the world; the European nation ranks right at the top of the charts for “the calm state of its society,” according to The Independent newspaper.
-Not only is Iceland peaceful, but it’s easy to get to and navigate as well; the low-cost carrier Wow air flies to bustling, modern Rejkavik for as low as $99 each way, and then rent a car or book a tour to see stunning natural wonders such as Gullfoss waterfall, Strokkur geyser, which erupts with steams every few minutes, and the tectonic rift between North American and Eurasia at Thingvellir National Park; then take a dip with locals and fellow travelers at the geothermal baths of the Blue Lagoon.
+According to the Global Peace Index, Iceland is the safest country in the world; the European nation ranks right at the top of the charts for "the calm state of its society," according to The Independent newspaper.
+Not only is Iceland peaceful, but it's easy to get to and navigate as well; you can get direct flights from most major airports, and then rent a car or book a tour to see stunning natural wonders such as Gullfoss waterfall, Strokkur geyser, which erupts with steams every few minutes, and the tectonic rift between North American and Eurasia at Thingvellir National Park; then take a dip with locals and fellow travelers at the geothermal baths of the Blue Lagoon.
 Be sure to check out these tips from seasoned travelers on how to stay safe on solo travels before you head off on your adventure.

 Kyoto is one of the safest cities in Japan, which is one of the safest countries in the world.
 Not only is traveling alone here common, but it's also a great opportunity to get in touch with locals: Japanese are keen to speak with foreign travelers and they're always willing to help.
 If you seem lost, most probably someone will approach you and help you, according to the Japanese Tourism Board.